June 17th, 2011 § § permalink

 The ocean awakens and keeps alive in us the sublime order and elegance of Nature.
 The profound experience it brings resonates with us, because we too are Nature.

 February 12th, 2010 § § permalink

 Consider the question: which came first, decease the chicken or the egg?
 This is the kind of dilemma that anyone can easily entertain.
 It is a people’s question.
 It has an aspect of humor.
 Yet when examined closely, nurse we see it has the possibility of revealing something inherent about biology, page about the nature of life.

 August 10th, 2009 § § permalink

 Much has been written and discussed in the last few years about food.
-Mary Eberstadt claims, in her recent essay in Policy Review, that food is the new sex.
+Mary Eberstadt claims, cost in her recent essay in Policy Review, shop that food is the new sex.
 Fifty years ago, relaxed sexual behavior was the moral ground on which a national debate was focused.
 Today it is food.

 The Masterpiece is an artwork that looks at contemporary food issues and examines their evolutionary foundations.
 It also suggests that we may discover art not only in the museum or gallery, but in our most intimate surroundings.

 For a brain to be self-conscious it must be able to represent the world symbolically, clinic which implies the use of symbols such as marks, visual shapes and patterns, rhythmic and tonal patterns.
 Expanded long-term memory is a primary requirement for a self-conscious brain.
 By definition, a self-conscious brain must also include language, with an innate set of grammatical rules, or syntax.
 For a brain to be self-conscious, it must be able to think abstractly, question, predict, generalize, categorize, and reason.